Lendermarket Review 2026 – More than 14% return from Estonia?

 • Having the backing of the Creditstar Group provides a partner with over 10 years of profitable operation.

-• With an average interest rate of 12 – 14% and even more, investors here can be quite profitable.
+• With an average return rate of 13 – 14% and even more, investors here can be quite profitable.

 • The website is straightforward and easy to navigate.